COVID: What has India learned from the second wave? | DW | 16.06.2021

 Additionally, a slow pace of vaccination allows new variants to develop and spread.

-India officially recorded nearly 120,000 fatalities and over 9 million infections in May alone, a figure which experts believe is a major underestimate.
-India has recorded nearly 30 million cases and over 380,000 deaths since the start of the pandemic.
+India officially recorded nearly 120,000 fatalities and more than 9 million infections in May alone, a figure that experts believe is a major underestimate.
+India has recorded nearly 30 million cases and more than 380,000 deaths since the start of the pandemic.